-- The Legend of Zelda: Ocarina of Time had a group of multicolored frogs that pay Link to play music for them.
+- The Legend of Zelda: Ocarina of Time has a group of multicolored frogs that pay Link to play music for them.

 - Twilight Princess has a large, froggy miniboss.

-- A frog in Phantom Hourglass gives Link an item that lets him warp, and some frogs out on the ocean teach him how to get back to the spot where you found them using it.
+- A frog in Phantom Hourglass gives Link an item that lets him warp, and some frogs out on the ocean teach him how to get back to the spots where he finds them by using it.

-- Also in Wind Waker, the gods of the wind are a couple of Frogs that teach Link new abilities.
+- In The Wind Waker the gods of the wind, Zephos and Cyclos, are a couple of frogs that teach Link new abilities.

-- Majora's Mask has a frog-like mask (Don Gero Mask) that allows you to talk to frogs, some of which were trapped as as a Mini-Boss, and eventually, turn them into a choir!
+- Majora's Mask has a frog-like mask (Don Gero Mask) that allows you to talk to frogs, some of which were trapped as a Mini-Boss, and eventually, gather them into a choir!

 - The enemy Wollywogs in Pikmin.

-- Slippy and his father from the Star Fox series.
+- Slippy Toad and his father from the Star Fox series.